YanelElinaBernardi/Degradome_miRNA_Plants/README.md

 2. **Query (-u)**: A FASTA file containing the sequences you wish to analyze as potential targets (e.g., miRNAs).
 3. **Reference (-n)**: A FASTA file containing the transcriptome or reference sequences for cleavage site mapping.

----

-This pipeline was developed for data analysis in the context of a degree thesis.

----

 <br>

 ### **1. Degradome (-e)**